 Inspect the following:

 - All fasteners are installed and tightened to the specified torque.
-See Storque Specification Section of this publication. - Leaf springs are free of wear or damage. - Shock absorbers are free of wear and damage. - Vehicle ride height for both the front and rear are within specification.
-Follow manufacturer's guidelines (if equipped). - Front and rear spring mounts for wear or damage.
+See Storque Specification Section of this publication. - Vehicle ride height for both the front and rear are within specification.
+Follow manufacturer's guidelines (if equipped).

 TIE ROD ENDS